All Episodes

 It involves effective verbal and nonverbal communication, the ability to note distinctions among others, sensitivity to the moods and temperaments of others, and the ability to entertain multiple perspectives.

-Teachers, social workers, actors, politicians, all exhibit interpersonal intelligence.
+Teachers, social workers, actors, politicians all exhibit interpersonal intelligence.

-So you think I got that?
+You think I got that?

-There's two of them.
+Okay, there's two of them.

-Body kinesthetic intelligence, uh, body smart.
+Body smart.

 Bodily kinesthetic intelligence is the capacity to manipulate objects and use a variety of physical skills.

-This intelligence also involves a sense of timing and the perfection of skills through mind body union.
+This intelligence also involves a sense of timing and the perfection of skills through mind-body union.

-Body kinesthetic, okay, I'll circle that for me.
+Okay, I'll circle that for me.

-Uh linguistic intelligence, word smart.
+Linguistic intelligence, word smart.

 Linguistic intelligence, the ability to think in words and to use language to express and appreciate complex meanings.